 - First, lay out some peat or peat substitute in the tray.
 If you are using clay trays or pans, soak them first so they don't absorb the moisture out of the compost.
 Top the peat with seed compost or soilless seed mix.
 Seed compost is light, sterile and contains all the nutrients baby plants need to thrive.
 Press the compost firmly into the pan/tray.

 - You will want to add more compost to fill the tray completely.
 Smooth and level the compost, firming the compost down.
-Once it's firmed, the compost should come to about 2 cm below the edge of the tray.
+Once it's firmed, the compost should come to about 2 cm. (slightly less than an inch) below the edge of the tray.

 - Fold a piece of paper in half and pour the seeds into the "V" of the paper.
 This way you can spread the seeds evenly over the compost.
 Don't sprinkle the seeds too close to the edges because the compost will dry faster there and stay moister in the center.
 Make sure to label and date the tray so you know what is growing and when to expect germination.

 - The seeds will germinate best if you cover them with a thin layer of compost.
 If you sift the compost through a sieve, you can sprinkle a thin layer of compost over the seeds.
-Only the finest of sprinkling is needed for small seeds.
+Only the finest of sprinkling is needed for small seeds, if any at all.

 - You should water the compost by setting the tray in a dish filled with water so that the water comes halfway up the sides of the tray.
 You can leave the tray in the water until you see water appearing on the surface.
 Take the tray out of the water and allow all excess water to drain away from the tray.
+(A bottle sprayer also works well.)
 Leave the cover on the tray until you see the seedlings.

 - If you don't use a propagator, you can slide the seed tray into a plastic bag and tie it loosely.
 You can also cover the tray with a sheet of glass.
 Just make sure neither touches the compost.
 Anything that germinates in the dark should be covered with newspaper.
 Remove the plastic or glass each day and wipe away any condensation.